jpt13653903/ALCHA/Wiki/MarkDown/Declarations.md

      in pin<location = "N20"> CLOCK_B6A;
     }

-Signals, class instances, derived clocks, etc. can be grouped in similar fashion.
+Nets, class instances, derived clocks, etc. can be grouped in similar fashion.

 ## Scripting Data Types
 The table below summarises ALCHA scripting variable types: